Quirly/Projects_Udacity_Web_Development_Frontend_TravelApp/travelapp/README.md

 # Front End Nanodegree Program: Evaluate A News Article with NLP

-This app was developed to evaluate texts using a sentiment analysis approach.
-As an endpoint or backend MeaningCloud API is used.
+This app was developed to create an app that helps you plan your travel.
+As an endpoint or backend GeoApify API is used to request coordinates for given destination.
+These coordinates are sent to Weatherbit API to fetch forecast data for the time you are traveling.
+Finally, free pictures from your destination are fetched from Pixabay.
 The responsive webpage (frontend) and its functions were developed by Quirly.

 ## Table of Contents